Jared-Glenn/Skipwatch/README.md

 # Skipwatch

-A game of a skipwatch conductor.
+A game of a skipwatch conductor traveling.

 ### Gameplay Loop
 1) Find passengers and gather them by departure time.